puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

     notice: Server i-df7ee898 public dns name: ec2-50-18-93-82.us-east-1.compute.amazonaws.com ec2-50-18-93-82.us-east-1.compute.amazonaws.com

-We've created a new instance using an AMI of `ami-edae6384`, a key named `cloudprovisioner`, and of the type `m1.small`.
+You've created a new instance using an AMI of `ami-edae6384`, a key named `cloudprovisioner`, and of the machine type `m1.small`.
 If you've forgotten the available key names on your account, you can get a list with the `node_aws list_keynames` action:

     $ puppet node_aws list_keynames